-- A. Whenever a matter involving the exercise of discretion comes before an elected official, employee, or board member, either individually or as a member of a body, and disposition of the matter could result in a direct financial or material benefit to himself or herself, a relative, business associate, or any private organization in which he or she has an interest, the individual shall disclose the nature of the interest to the public in an open meeting or in writing to the Inspector General, and shall recuse themselves as required by paragraph (C) and the Ohio Revised Code. - B. The disclosure required in paragraph (A) shall be made when the matter requiring disclosure first comes before the individual or when the individual first acquires knowledge of the interest requiring disclosure. - C. No elected official, employee, or board member may participate in any decision or take any official action with respect to any matter involving the exercise of discretion, including discussing the matter and voting on it, when he or she knows or has reason to know that the action could confer a direct financial or material benefit on himself or herself, a relative, or any private organization in which he or she has an interest. - D. No elected official, employee, or board member shall receive compensation from, or knowingly obtain a financial interest in, any non-County entity in exchange for any service rendered or to be rendered by him or her personally in any case, proceeding, application, or other matter which is before any County agency, department, board, commission or other authority.
+A. Whenever a matter involving the exercise of discretion comes before an elected official, employee, or board member, either individually or as a member of a body, and the individual knows or has reason to know the disposition of the matter could result in a direct financial or material benefit to himself or herself, a relative, business associate, or any private organization in which he or she has an interest, the individual shall disclose the nature of the interest to the public in an open

+- meeting or in writing to the Inspector General, and shall recuse themselves as required by paragraph (C) and the Ohio Revised Code. - B. The disclosure required in paragraph (A) shall be made when the matter requiring disclosure first comes before the individual or when the individual first acquires knowledge of the interest requiring disclosure. - C. No elected official, employee, or board member may participate in any decision or take any official action with respect to any matter involving the exercise of discretion, including discussing the matter and voting on it, when he or she knows or has reason to know that the action could confer a direct financial or material benefit on himself or herself, a relative, or any private organization in which he or she has an interest. - D. No elected official, employee, or board member shall receive compensation from, or knowingly obtain a financial interest in, any non-County entity in exchange for any service rendered or to be rendered by him or her personally in any case, proceeding, application, or other matter which is before any County agency, department, board, commission or other authority.
 No person shall be required to divest themselves of a financial interest in existence at the time he or she initially assumes office or prior to the non-County entity having a matter come before the County, but recusal in accordance with subsection (C) shall be required. - E. No elected official, employee, commission, board, or body shall appoint any individual who has served the County as an elected official, employee, or board member within the preceding 12 month to any board, commission, or other governmental entity where the Ohio Attorney General's Index of Compatibility of Public Offices and Positions provides that such appointment is incompatible with the appointee's position with the County.
 If the Index does not address the appointment, the elected official, employee, or board member shall request the opinion of the Inspector General, and shall not make the appointment unless the Inspector General determines the positions are compatible.
 In the event the Inspector General is conflicted from rendering a particular opinion, the request shall be made to the Director of Law.
-In the event both the Inspector General and Director of Law are conflicted from rendering a particular opinion, the request shall be made for an opinion from the Ohio Attorney General.

-- F. If uncertain as to whether a true conflict of interest exists, any elected official, employee, or board member may, before a matter is decided, disclose a potential conflict of interest to the Department of Law or the Inspector General, and request an opinion to determine whether the potential conflict of interest precludes the elected official, employee, or board member's participation in a particular matter. - G. No elected official, employee or board member shall be required to recuse himself or herself with respect to the following matters: - 1.
-Adoption of the County's biennial budget; - 2.
-Any matter that does not involve the exercise of discretion; or - 3.
-Any matter involving the exercise of discretion that directly affects any of the following groups or a lawful class of such groups: - a.
-All elected officials or employees; - b.
-All residents or taxpayers of the County or an area of the County; or - c.
-The general public.
+In the event both the Inspector General and Director of Law are conflicted from rendering a particular opinion, the request shall be made for an opinion from the Ohio Attorney General. - F. If uncertain as to whether a true conflict of interest exists, any elected official, employee, or board member may, before a matter is decided, disclose a potential conflict of interest to the Department of Law or the Inspector General, and request an opinion to determine whether the potential conflict of interest precludes the elected official, employee, or board member's participation in a particular matter. - G. No elected official, employee or board member shall be required to recuse himself or herself with respect to the following matters:

+- 1. Adoption of the County's biennial budget as a whole; or - 2.
+Any matter that does not involve the exercise of discretion.